2022 Irish Academy of Management (IAM) Annual Conference,

 Marianne W. Lewis, PhD, is dean and professor of management at the Carl H. Lindner College of Business University of Cincinnati.
 Previously, she has served as dean of the Cass Business School, City, University of London and as a UK Fulbright.
 A thought leader in organizational paradoxes, she is among the world’s top 1% most-cited researchers in her field (Web of Science).
 Her research explores tensions and competing demands surrounding leadership and innovation.
 She applies her paradox lens across such diverse contexts as product development, organizational change, governance and technology implementation.
 Lewis has earned numerous teaching and research awards throughout her academic career.
 Her work appears in such journals as the Harvard Business Review, Academy of Management Journal, Organization Science, and Journal of Operations Management.
 Lewis earned her MBA from the Kelley School of Business at Indiana University and PhD from the Gatton College of Business and Economics at the University of Kentucky.

-In addition to the keynote speeches and paper presentations, the conference will also feature:
+In addition to the keynote speeches and paper presentations, the conference featured:

-Doctoral Colloquium convened by University of Limerick and Maynooth University Business School Scholars: Dr Christina O’Connor, Dr Edward O’Connor, and Dr Steven McCartney
+Doctoral Colloquium convened by University of Limerick and Maynooth University Business School Scholars: Dr Christina O’Connor, Dr Edward O’Connor, and Dr Steven McCartney.
+Click here for more information.

 Early Career Workshop chaired by Professor Anne Keegan (University College Dublin) click here for more information.